photothermal/orange-spectroscopy/doc/widgets/polar.md

 1. Inputs: Define the polarisation angles of the input dataset.
 Data can be passed to widget with two methods:
     - *Multifile Input*: A single input with data from all polarisation angles in a single dataset.
 (Each polarisation angle must be separated with a categorical variable).
     - *Multiple Inputs*: 1 input per polarisation angle.
 2. Features: Select the features to calculate the orientation of.
+Features are selected by clicking on the desired feature(s) and assigning a TDM value (see point 5).
+A default value is assigned using the current value in the "TDM Tilt (°)" box, changing this value will change the associated value of the selected feature(s).
+Deselecting features will not remove them from the list to be calculated, only features with ("Not used") will not be calculated (see point 8).
 3. Data XY Selection: Define the attributes for the x and y axes for 2D datasets.
 4. Spectra Type: The type of spectra on the input.
 A conversion to *Absorptance* is performed before calculating orientation information when *Absorbance* or *Transmittance* is selected (this does not affect meta and class variables).
 5. TDM Tilt (°): The angle of the Transition Dipole Moment with respect to the molecular axis.
 Used in calculation of the value of Herman's orientation function.
 6. Invert Angles: Invert the calculated Azimuth Angles about the 0 degree axis (i.e. so that 90 degrees is output as -90 degrees).
 7. Average Spectra: Average all output variables across polarisation angles.
+8. Don't use selected features: Remove the selected features from the list to be used in calculations

 Input Examples
 -------